-Franchise Inquiries Increasingly Outside of Business Hours in 2020
+Franchise Inquiries Increasingly Outside of Business Hours

 December 29, 2020 – While the Internet offers great convenience for prospective business owners to research and contact franchisors at any hour of any day, it also creates a challenge for franchise development teams who want to respond to those prospects in a timely fashion.
 And a new analysis of the largest pool of franchise-investment inquiries in the U.S. shows that challenge got a little tougher this year.